 What is a Girl Scout Derby?: Girl Scout Troop 1806 holds an annual Girl Scout Derby every January using a track and equipment provided by our friends in Cub Scout Pack 451.
 Girl Scouts and their family racers will have their own separate race in the morning, followed by the Cub Scouts and their family racers having their race in the afternoon.
 For an idea of what to expect, check out our Girl Scout Derby Photos.

 Who can participate: The Girl Scout Derby is not a Council, area or service unit event.
-Instead, it is an activity of Troop 1806.
+Instead, it is an invitational activity of Troop 1806.

 Cost, Pre-Registration and Check-In: See above

-Family Racing: There will also be a family race, which is open to anyone associated with a registered Girl Scout - parents, siblings, leaders, etc. Family racers will not receive a trophy, but will receive recognition certificates - first, second and third place for Fastest, Most Beautiful and Most Creative.
+Family Racing: There will also be a family race, which is open to anyone associated with a registered Girl Scout who is racing - parents, siblings, leaders, etc. Family racers will not receive a trophy, but will receive recognition certificates - first, second and third place for Fastest, Most Beautiful and Most Creative.

 Judging/Choice of Trophy: The Fastest judging is done by a sophisticated computer program, using electronic sensors and based on the fastest speed of a car in four different heats.
 Judging for Most Beautiful and Most Creative is done by a special panel of judges prior to the start of the judging for Fastest.
 If a girl places in her division for both Fastest, and for one of the other categories, she will be given a choice of which trophy to accept.